sknudsen/vis2021cph/index.md

 More information soon.

 ## Sponsors
 We currently finalize sponsor agreements and close our calls for sponsors soon.
 Sponsors to appear here.
-Thank you.